-GRADUATE SCHOOL | Fall 2017-18 MISSISSIPPI 100 Graduate House, University, MS 38677 http://gradschool.olemiss.edu examination and, in its final approved form, submitted to the Graduate School.
-The form of the dissertation prospectus will be determined by the committee.
-The dissertation prospectus oral defense and completion of the dissertation defense cannot occur during the same full term (fall, spring, full summer), and there must be a minimum of four calendar months between these events.
-Dissertation A minimum enrollment of 15 hours of dissertation credit is required of every Ed.D. student.
-The dissertation must conform to the regulations governing style set forth in A Manual of Thesis and Dissertation Preparation, available in the Graduate School.
-An electronic version of the dissertation must be uploaded to ProQUest for approval by tthe Graduate School after the final examination before the doctorate has been accepted and before the beginning of the regular examination period for the semester in which the candidate plans to graduate.
-Final Oral Examination Every candidate for the Ed.D. degree must successfully pass a final oral examination (defense of dissertation) administered by the student's dissertation committee and scheduled by the Graduate School.
+Final Oral Examination

+Every candidate for the Ed.D. degree must successfully pass a final oral examination (defense of dissertation).
+This final examination must include an oral component and must be administered by the student's dissertation committee and scheduled by the Graduate School.
 The committee shall direct the examination primarily to the defense of the dissertation, though it may include material from the student's major and/or minor fields.
+The chair and committee members must approve the student to schedule the final oral examination.
+In no instance should the meeting occur prior to review of the dissertation by the chair and committee.
 Departments may require in addition a written examination, but the oral examination must be conducted.
-The oral examination may be given only after the dissertation is in final form (that is, ready for submission to the Graduate School except for corrections required by the examining committee at the oral examination).
+The oral examination may be given only after the dissertation is in final form (that is, ready for submission to the Graduate School except for corrections required by the examining committee and chair may request corrections at the final examination and may require further revisions until such corrections are made to their satisfaction).
 The dean of the Graduate School will not schedule oral examinations during the regular university examination periods at the end of enrollment periods or when the university is officially closed.